jeyabalajis/aws-certified-sa-pro-notes/docs/network/cloudfront.md

 Global Accelerator Use Case:
 - For example, you have a banking application that is scattered through multiple AWS regions and low latency is a must.
 - Global Accelerator will route the user to the nearest edge location then route it to the nearest regional endpoint where your applications are hosted.

+## CloudFront Signed URL

+- To create signed URLs or signed cookies, you need a signer.
+- A signer is either a trusted key group that you create in CloudFront, or an AWS account that contains a CloudFront key pair.
+- We recommend that you use trusted key groups with signed URLs and signed cookies.

+> S3 cannot be used as a signer for CloudFront.